brandonliu/ros/Earnings/earnings_compound_tv.md

     #> [1] 0.865

-or a 87% chance, of having positive income.
+or an 87% chance, of having positive income.

 If her earnings are positive, their predicted value is